NAME

 election_resign

-$client->election_resign($leader_key, $callback);
+$client->election_resign($leader, $callback);

 Voluntarily give up leadership.
+The response contains header only.

 Arguments: